revolter/obsidian-track-a-lot-plugin/README.md

 - Create or select a note
 - Make sure the note is in editing mode (https://help.obsidian.md/Editing+and+formatting/Edit+and+preview+Markdown)
 - Open the command palette (https://help.obsidian.md/Plugins/Command+palette)
-- Search for the `Hanayama Huzzles Tracker: Update list` command
+- Search for the `Track-a-Lot: Update list` command
 - Press <kbd>Enter</kbd>